Bill Laskey: Detroit Tigers

 On February 4, 1987, Laskey signed as a free agent with the Detroit Tigers.

 Cleveland Indians (1988)

 On January 1, 1988, Laskey signed as a free agent with the Cleveland Indians.

 Post-playing career

 Laskey served as the head coach of the girls varsity softball team at Aragon High School in San Mateo, California.
-He retired with a 78-62-3 overall record as their coach.
+He retired with a 78–62–3 overall record as their coach.
 He also coached at Palo Alto High School and Crystal Springs Uplands School.
 Laskey has also had a broadcasting career.
-He was formerly a baseball analyst for NBC Sports Bay Area, and is now a radio host and on-air personality for KNBR.
+He was formerly a baseball analyst for NBC Sports Bay Area, and is now a radio host and on-air personality for KNBR, hosting Extra Innings with Bill Laskey.
 He is President of Celebrity Connection, a sports talent agency.
 Laskey also runs the Giants fantasy camp.